 High Yield Securities Risk.
 Securities that are rated below investment-grade (sometimes referred to as "junk bonds," which may include those bonds rated below "BBB-" by S&P Global Ratings and Fitch or below "Baa3" by Moody's), or similar securities that are unrated, may be deemed speculative, may involve greater levels of risk than higher-rated securities of similar maturity and may be more likely to default.
 High-yield debt securities' total return and yield may generally be expected to fluctuate more than the total return and yield of investment-grade debt securities.
 A real or perceived economic downturn or an increase in market interest rates could cause a decline in the value of high-yield debt securities, result in increased redemptions and/or result in increased portfolio turnover, which could result in a decline in the NAV of the Fund, reduce liquidity for certain investments and/or increase costs.
-High-yield debt securities because there may be no established secondary market.
+High-yield debt securities are often thinly traded and can be more difficult to sell and value accurately than investment-grade debt securities because there may be no established secondary market.
 Investments in high-yield debt securities could increase liquidity risk for the Fund.
 In addition, the market for high-yield debt securities could experience sudden and sharp volatility, which is generally associated more with investments in stocks.